Risk Factors for Thymoma

 It’s important to note that many individuals who have one or more of these immune-related conditions are never diagnosed with thymoma.
 As such, there’s no definitive link between the two.

 Because the absence of thymoma risk factors makes it more difficult to tell whether someone is in danger of developing this condition, it’s especially important to pay attention to the signs and symptoms of the malignancy.
 If you believe you might have thymoma, we invite you to make an appointment at Moffitt Cancer Center.
 We’re a National Cancer Institute-designated Comprehensive Cancer Center—the only one based in Florida—and our advanced clinical trials program allows our patients access to promising treatments not yet otherwise available.

 Request an appointment at Moffitt Cancer Center by calling 1-888-663-3488 or filling out our new patient registration form online.
-We’re providing every new patient with rapid access to a cancer expert within just one day—faster than any other cancer hospital in the country.
+We’re providing every new patient with rapid access to a cancer expert.